Chandler Center for the Arts

-Chandler Center for the Arts (CCA), is located in Chandler, Arizona and is jointly owned by the City of Chandler and the Chandler Unified School District.
-The Chandler Center for the Arts functions dually as the home theater for Chandler High School and the arts center for the City of Chandler.
+Chandler Center for the Arts (CCA), is located in Chandler, Arizona, and is jointly owned by the City of Chandler and the Chandler Unified School District.
+The Chandler Center for the Arts functions as the home theater for Chandler High School and the arts center for the City of Chandler.
 The Chandler Center for the Arts receives no direct appropriations for artistic programming.
 Any donations it receives must be applied only to the maintenance and operation of the actual building.

-Capacity Chart
+Capacity

+The CCA is notable for its turntable divisible auditorium designed by architect Wendell Rossman.
+This design allows for the Hal Bogle Theatre and Recital Hall to be used as separate, intimate performance spaces that can alternately be rotated 180 degrees to face the mainstage, increasing seating capacity in the Steena Murray Mainstage.

 Galleries

 The center's Exhibition Hall hosts free exhibits of visual arts in a variety of media and cultural origins.

 The Vision Gallery is located in CCA, and features rotating displays by over 350 artists in such media as painting, watercolor, photography, mixed media, sculpture, ceramics, glass, textiles and metal.